Thyroid Disease… Overview of thyroid function

 The thyroid gland is located in the front of the neck attached to the lower part of the voicebox (or larynx) and to the upper part of the windpipe (or trachea).
 It has two sides or lobes.
 These lobes are connected by a narrow neck (or isthmus).
 Each lobe is about 4 cm long and 1 to 2 cm wide.
 The name “thyroid” comes from the Greek word which means “shield”.

 Iodine plays an important role in the function of the thyroid gland.
 It is the chief component of thyroid hormones, and is essential for their production.
 Iodine is obtained from the water we drink and the food we eat.
 In areas of the world where there is an iodine deficiency, iodine must be added to the salt or bread.
 The Great Lakes area of Canada and the U.S., the Swiss Alps and Tasmania are such areas.
 In Canada and the U.S., most of the salt is iodized, thus the iodine intake is more than adequate.
-Taking excess amounts of iodine in foods such as kelp can aggravate hyperthyroid disease.
+Taking excess amounts of iodine in supplements or foods such as kelp can aggravate hyperthyroid disease.

 Enlargement of the thyroid gland is called goitre.
 Goitre does not always indicate a disease, since thyroid enlargement can also be caused by physiological conditions such as puberty and pregnancy.